albinsuresh/thin-edge.io/docs/src/howto-guides/child_device_firmware_management.md

 After sending this status message, the connector must download the firmware file from the `url` received in the request with an HTTP GET request.
-Validating the integrity of the downloaded package by matching its SHA-256 hash value against the `sha256` value received in the request is highly recommended.
+Validating the integrity of the downloaded package by matching its SHA-256 hash value against the `sha256` checksum received in the request is highly recommended.

 ### Apply the firmware package